Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 - ATP hydrolysis leads to a change in a protein's shape and often its ability to bind another molecule.
 - In most instances of mechanical work involving motor proteins "walking" along cytoskeletal elements, a cycle occurs in which ATP is first bound non-covalently to the motor protein.
 - Next, ATP is hydolysed, releasing ADP and Pi.
-- At each stage , the motor protein changes its shape and ability to bind the cytoskeleton, resulting in movement o
+- At each stage , the motor protein changes its shape and ability to bind the cytoskeleton, resulting in movement of the protein along the cytoskeletal track.